-These permissions determine whether or not a member can configure project settings, third-party integrations, Facebook integration, API keys, system webhooks and workflow webhooks:
+These permissions determine whether or not a member can configure project settings, third-party integrations, Facebook integration, API keys, system webhooks and journey webhooks:

-Data Feeds, Third-Party Integrations, API Keys and Webhooks: Allows members to configure third-party integrations, Facebook integration, API keys, system webhooks and workflow webhooks (all found on the Integrations menu)
+Data Feeds, Third-Party Integrations, API Keys and Webhooks: Allows members to configure third-party integrations, Facebook integration, API keys, system webhooks and journey webhooks (all found on the Integrations menu)

 These permissions determine whether or not a member can view or manage catalogs or collections: